emu-russia/breaks/BreakingNESWiki_DeepL/APU/pads.md

 A small tri-state logic controls the disconnection of the R/W pin.

 Some of the push/pull inverters used to delay the R/W line are disabled.
-Apparently the designers adjusted the propagation delay to trigger the contact.
+Apparently the designers adjusted the propagation delay to trigger the signal.
 This same delay line also slows down the internal R/W signal a bit.

 ## Input/Output Ports